wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 In order to run the dynamics, we usually create the initial conditions (initial positions and velocities) separately, in order to be able to access it multiple times, if needed.
 This part is very well explained in the [NQCDynamics.jl documentation](https://nqcd.github.io/NQCDynamics.jl/dev/).
 Our initial conditions scripts for dissociative chemisorption included in this repository could be also helpful ([link1](https://github.com/wgst/ml-gas-surface/blob/main/scripts/dynamics/dissociative_chemisorption/initial_conditions/molecule%2Bsurface/initial_conditions_3x3_6lrs.jl), [link2](https://github.com/wgst/ml-gas-surface/blob/main/scripts/dynamics/dissociative_chemisorption/adaptive_sampling/high_error_structure_search/sticking_prob_save_str.jl)).

-Having both the ML-based PES models and a set of initial conditions, we can finally run MD with high-error structure search.
+Having both the ML-based PES models and a set of initial conditions, we can finally run MD with a high-error structure search.
 Below we will show an example script, which can also be accessed directly [here](https://github.com/wgst/ml-gas-surface/blob/main/scripts/dynamics/dissociative_chemisorption/adaptive_sampling/high_error_structure_search/sticking_prob_save_str.jl).

 {: .warning }
 The following sections will include **Julia**-based code.